GwynethLlewelyn/update-motd.d/README.md

 ```
 The complete git repo will be placed inside your home folder (`cd ~/`).

-By default, you will already have the executable bit set on all files in that folder, but if this isn't the case, please make them executable with `chmod +x *-*`.
+By default, you will already have the executable bit set on all scripts in that folder, but if this isn't the case, please make them executable with `chmod +x *-*`.

-After you're done with testing each file (`./10-version`, etc.), feel free to install the ones you wish by copying them to their final destination:
+After you're done with testing each file (`./10-version`, etc.), feel free to install the ones you wish by copying them to their final destination (you might need to be root for that):
 ```shell
 cp 00-header /etc/update-motd.d/00-header
 cp 10-version /etc/update-motd.d/10-version